formester/formester-site/content/blog/google-forms-vs-jotform-the-comparison-everyone-asked-for.md

 #### 3. Quizzes and Assessments

 Google Forms is suitable for creating quizzes, tests, and assessments.
 Teachers and Professors can easily create multiple-choice questions, short answers, or even grading rubrics.

-The automatic grading feature saves time and provides instant feedback to respondents
+The automatic grading feature saves time and provides instant feedback to respondents.

 ### Limitations of Google Forms